 The axis line of an Archipelagic Sea lane (ASL) is encoded in ENCs only for the purpose of defining the sea lane.
-The axis line does not indicate any routes or recommended tracks as defined in IMO publication "Ships" Routeing" Part A.
+The axis line does not indicate any routes or recommended tracks as defined in IMO publication "Ships' Routeing" Part A.

-- To encode an Archipelagic Sea Lane (ASL) system, the Archipelagic Sea Lane Area, Archipelagic Sea Lane Axis features, and any navigational aids features (if they are stated in the regulation defining the ASL), may be associated with the feature Archipelagic Sea Lane (see clause X.X) using the associations ASL Aggregation (see clause X.X) and Aids to Navigation (see clause X.X).
+- To encode an Archipelagic Sea Lane (ASL) system, the Archipelagic Sea Lane Area, Archipelagic Sea Lane Axis features, and any navigational aids features (if they are stated in the regulation defining the ASL), may be associated with the feature Archipelagic Sea Lane (see clause 15.25) using the associations ASL Aggregation (see clause 25.3) and Aids to Navigation Association (see clause 25.2).
 Where it is required to indicate the name of a complete ASL system, this should be done using the complex attribute feature name for the Archipelagic Sea Lane feature.
-Where it is required to encode textual information for the ASL, this should be done using an associated instance of the information class Nautical Information (see clause X.X), complex attribute information. - All features comprising an ASL system must have the same value populated for the attribute SCAMIN (see clause X.X)
+Where it is required to encode textual information for the ASL, this should be done using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information. - All features comprising an ASL system must have the same value populated for the attribute minimum (see clause 2.5.9).